 Binding Occupational Exposure Limit Values

 BOELVs take account of socio-economic and technical feasibility factors as well as the factors considered when establishing IOELVs.
-Therefore, when setting a BOELV policy considerations are of major importance.
+As a result, when setting a BOELV policy considerations are of major importance.

 Art 3 (4) Council Directive 98/24/EC